On the Nature of Attention Sink that Shapes Decoding Strategy in Omni-LLMs: Introduction

 \section{Introduction}

-Large language models (LLMs)~\cite{achiam2023gpt, liu2024deepseek, brown2020language, comanici2025gemini, bai2023qwen} and multimodal large language models (MLLMs)~\cite{lin2024video, maaz2024video, sun2024video, cheng2024videollama, chowdhury2024meerkat, han2023imagebindllm} have demonstrated transformative performance across a vast array of tasks, primarily driven by the scaling of transformer architectures~\cite{kaplan2020scaling, henighan2020scaling, zhai2022scaling, chung2024scaling}.
-At the core of these models lies the attention mechanism, which allows the model to dynamically prioritise relevant information within a sequence~\cite{vaswani2017attention}.
-However, despite their widespread adoption, the internal mechanisms underlying the formation of attention distributions and their role in shaping internal representations remain underexplored.
-This leaves a significant gap between empirical success and conceptual understanding.
+Large language models (LLMs)~\cite{achiam2023gpt, liu2024deepseek, brown2020language, bai2023qwen, comanici2025gemini, yang2025qwen3} and their multimodal extensions have demonstrated transformative performance across diverse tasks, driven by the scaling of transformer architectures~\cite{kaplan2020scaling, henighan2020scaling, zhai2022scaling, chung2024scaling, bai2025qwen3, bai2025qwen25vltechnicalreport}.
+Among these, Omnimodal Large Language Models (Omni-LLMs)~\cite{xu2025qwen25omnitechnicalreport, tang2025video, xu2025qwen3, team2026qwen3, hurst2024gpt}, which jointly process video, audio, and text, present a particularly challenging setting, as modality tokens from video frames and audio segments constitute the vast majority of the input sequence.
+At the core of these models lies the attention mechanism~\cite{vaswani2017attention}, which allows models to dynamically prioritise relevant information; yet how Omni-LLMs handle the large volume of modality tokens that dominate their inputs remains an open question.

-Among the diverse roles of attention heads~\cite{voita2019analyzing, olsson2022context, darcet2023vision, chefer2021transformer}, the \textit{attention sink} phenomenon has recently received increasing attention~\cite{xiao2023efficient}.
-It refers to the tendency of models to allocate a substantial portion of their attention to tokens that appear semantically uninformative.
-In LLMs, these tokens are often special or punctuation tokens (\textit{e.g.,} `\texttt{<BOS>}', `\texttt{.}', `\texttt{\textbackslash n}'), while in vision-language models (VLMs) they correspond to background regions or weakly relevant visual patches~\cite{kang2025see, jiao2025don, luo2025sink, tang2025duallevelattention}.
-Prior works~\cite{qiu2025gated, fu2025attnnotalways, sandoval2025identifying, guo2024active} interpret attention sinks as a form of attention head suppression.
-Heads that focus predominantly on sink tokens are assumed to contribute little to the output representation and are therefore regarded as inactive.
-This perspective has led to pruning or gating strategies that remove sink-dominated heads to improve efficiency~\cite{qiu2025gated, sok2026garbage, sandoval2025identifying}.
-However, existing work treats attention sinks as targets for removal or suppression, leaving the representational properties of sink tokens largely underexplored.

-In this paper, we shift the focus from head suppression to the sink tokens themselves.
-We conduct a systematic analysis of sink token representations and their role in MLLMs.
-Existing analyses have primarily focused on image-based VLMs; we further extend the scope to video VLMs and audio–visual LLMs (AV-LLMs), providing a more general understanding of sink tokens in complex multimodal settings.
-To this end, we formulate three fundamental questions: